Where is our water?

 In just one month

 Enough water descends on every roof during the rainy season to supply the home for a whole year.
 A hundred cubes falls on a small house and 500 on a larger dwelling; both would be ample for the poor and rich inhabitants alike.
-All that is needed is gutters, a couple of large tanks and more importantly a change of attitude.
+Gutters, a few large tanks and more importantly a change of attitude are all that are needed.

 Water scarcity in the world is a reality in many places but more often than not there is more than enough if we simply started to harvest and plant the rain, as Brad Lancaster says.
 See his truly amazing TED talk[1] below.